DarLador/AttendanceManagerMonster/README.md

 ## The application

 AttendanceManagerMonster application was built in Anaconda Python 3.5 on windows.
-As soon as time permits I will upload a new version with related files so that the software will work on any PC.
+As soon as time permits I will upload a new version with related files so it will work on any PC.

 ## Application process at a glance